huplay/open-all-gpt/README.md

 - Attention layer class (First block of a decoder, `GPT2AttentionLayer.java`)
 - Neural net layer class (Second block of a decoder, `GPT2NeuralNetLayer.java`)

-The transformer architecture has a frame, and within that a series of decoders.
+The transformers architecture has a frame, and within that a series of decoders.
 The frame is implemented in the Main class, the decoder is in two classes, because every decoder has two blocks, an attention and a neural net (MLP) block.

 Methods: